ravidziv/academic-kickstart/content/authors/admin/_index.md

 organizations:
 - name: Meta Superintelligence Labs (MSL)
   url: https://ai.meta.com/
-bio: AI researcher at Meta MSL working on world models, memory, and compression for capable, efficient AI systems.
+bio: AI researcher at Meta MSL with a background in information theory and computational neuroscience, working on world models, memory, and compression.
 Former Assistant Professor at NYU and advisor to startups and companies.
 alternate_names:
 - Ravid Shwartz Ziv
 interests: